THE INAUGURAL ZKP HACKATHON

-The 4th Bitcoin SV Hackathon will be taking place entirely online from 14th June to 26th July 2021.
-Registration is open from 16th May onwards and will remain open until the conclusion of the coding round of the competition on July 26th at 12:00 pm (GMT), when entries for all submissions close.
+The first ever ZKP Hackathon will take place entirely online from 2 November - 2 December 2022.
+Registration opens on 3 October and will remain open until the conclusion of the coding round of the competition on 2 December 2022 when entries for all submissions close.

 Each team or individual entrant will be invited into a group Discord chat via email.

 Please note: If you are part of a team, you may also communicate with your team members directly through any medium of your choice.